Vincoll/vigie-demo-test/Readme.md

 * Tests contained in this repo are used in the demo of [Vigie](https://vigie.dev).
   * Go check [vigie.dev/demo](https://vigie.dev/demo)

-* Provide tests examples for all the Vigie's built-in probes.
+* Provide tests examples for all the Vigie's built-in probes